-The Microchip Technology Inc. 24AA164 is a cascadable 16K bit Electrically Erasable PROM.
+The Microchip Technology Inc. 24LC164 is a cascadable 16 Kbit Electrically Erasable PROM (EEPROM).
 The device is organized as eight blocks of 256 x 8-bit memory with a 2-wire serial interface.
-Low voltage design permits operation down to 1.8 volts (end-of-life voltage for most popular battery technologies) with standby and active currents of only 5 $\mu$ A and 1 mA respectively.
-The 24AA164 also has a page-write capability for up to 16 bytes of data.
-The 24AA164 is available in the standard 8-pin DIP and 8-lead surface mount SOIC packages.
+Low voltage design permits operation down to 2.5 volts with standby and active currents of only 5 $\mu A$ and 1 mA respectively.
+The 24LC164 also has a page-write capability for up to 16 bytes of data.
+The 24LC164 is available in the standard 8-pin DIP and 8-lead surface mount SOIC packages.

-The three select pins, A0, A1, and A2, function as chip select inputs and allow up to eight devices to share a common bus, for up to 128K bits total system EEPROM.
+The three select pins, A0, A1 and A2, function as chip select inputs and allow up to eight devices to share a common bus, for up to 128 Kbits total system EEPROM.